zSnout/zSnout.com/src/views/language/index.md

 ## Capitalization

-In Lang, the only capitalized words are proper nouns.
+In Lang, the only capitalized words are proper adjectives.
 This excludes the beginning of sentences and titles.

 ## Gender